alexy-os/layouter/README.md

 ## License

-MIT - As free as speech, not as free as beer (we are British, after all).
+MIT - As free as speech, not as free as beer (we joke gracefully like the Brits, after all).